nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Tasks can be added to multiple members if there is more than one `MEMBER_INDEX` provided.
 * The full task list of the member is shown after the command is executed.
+* Note that tasks that are overdue (i.e. dates in the past) can be added for accounting of tasks.

 Examples:
 * `tadd /n Collect payment from members /d 20/11/2021 11:30 /m 3` adds task `Collect payment from members` to the third member on the  member list.